MultiPaper/MultiPaper/README.md

     * Velocity plugin: Set the port in `plugins/multipaper-velocity/config.toml`
   * In each MultiPaper server:
     * Run the server once the generate the config file `multipaper.yml`
-    * Put the name of the server used in the BungeeCord or Velocity config in `bungeecordName`
+    * Put the name of the server used in the BungeeCord or Velocity config into `bungeecordName`
       * If you're not using BungeeCord or Velocity, just make it some unique identifier
       * eg. `survival1`
     * Put the address and port of the MultiPaper-Master in `multipaperMasterAddress`